 Avoid serving table scraps to Yorkie.
 If you want to feed them human food, consult your vet before giving them any.
 They are little dogs and their food needs are minimal.
 Eating more than what they are supposed to can make them obese or cause certain health conditions.

 Yes, Yorkshire Terriers do not cause any allergies.
-This is because, unlike other dogs which have fur their coat has hair which is very similar to human hair.
-Also, they shed less and are considered great options for people who are sensitive to allergies.
+This is because, unlike other dogs which have fur, their coat has hair which is very similar to human hair.
+They shed less and are considered great pets for people who are sensitive to allergies.

 Yes, Yorkies are great emotional companions.
 Their loyalty and loving character help them to be of great support for individuals with high stress, emotional needs or mental illness.
-In addition to that, their little size lets the owner carry the dog anywhere in a purse.
+In addition to that, their small size lets the owner carry the dog anywhere.
 This is of great help for people who need to take the dog with them.

 Yorkshire Terrier suffers from reverse sneezing disease.
 It is a condition in which the Yorkie tries to pull air inside instead of pushing the air outside while sneezing.
 This creates a funny honking sound.
 Though it sounds weird there is no need for any concern as it passes after a few minutes.
 The condition is harmless and is often caused by pollen, dust, or perfumes.